 It's the same with building a web business: There's little point in buying the pretty package if you have to buy all the extras on top and assemble it yourself!

-If you want more info, here's some links to specialist Site Build It! explanation pages:
+If you want more info, here's some links to specialist Solo Build It! explanation pages:

 Link to Site Build It! home page

 Online Self-Study E-business Course